OJayeshRanjanO/519-Monopoly/README.md

 Data Science Project CSE 519 Team Adjudicaator

 Team Members: James Morris Joseph Borromeo Jayesh Ranjan

-# Contents -> Contains our version of the Monopoly adjudicator, including a flash server allowing teams to upload models
+Contains our version of the Monopoly adjudicator, including a flash server allowing teams to upload models asymmetrically.
-              asymmetrically.
 Includes a working GUI.
 Note: When the offical adjudictor was chosen we switched main development to be in line with the rest of the class.